telerik/kendo-react-kb/docs/treeview-editing.md

 ## Description

-How to edit the TreeView nodes.
+How can I edit the nodes of the KendoReact TreeView?

 ## Solution

-This can be achieved, by using the [itemRender](https://www.telerik.com/kendo-react-ui/components/treeview/api/TreeViewProps/#toc-itemrender) to render an input bound to the node value on click.
+Use the [`itemRender`]({% slug api_treeview_treeviewprops %}#toc-itemrender) to render an input that is bound to the node value on click.

 {% meta id:index height:760 %}
 {% embed_file treeview/treeview-editing/main.jsx preview %}